mknyszek/markov-python/README.md

 markov-python
 =============

-A simple implementation of an nth-order markov chain generator in python.
+A simple implementation of an nth-order markov chain generator in Python.

+markov.py should be compatible with Python 2.7+ and 3.0+, though any version of Python with shlex should work alright.

 Step 1
 -------